egifermana/history-of-nobel-prize-winners/README.md

 - [Finding the First Woman to Win a Nobel Prize](#finding-the-first-woman-to-win-a-nobel-prize)
 - [Selecting the Laureates That Have Received 2 or More Prizes](#selecting-the-laureates-that-have-received-2-or-more-prizes)

+## Insights
+### Introduction
+The Nobel Prize, a symbol of excellence in various fields, has celebrated outstanding achievements since its inception in 1901.
+This project delves into the comprehensive dataset provided by the Nobel Foundation, spanning from 1901 to 2023.
+The visualization and analysis aim to uncover patterns, trends, and notable milestones in the history of Nobel laureates.

+### Noteworthy Statistics
+The dataset, consisting of 1000 rows and 18 columns, captures essential details about laureates, including gender and birth country.
+The most common gender among laureates is male, and the United States of America holds the distinction of being the most frequently recorded birth country.

+### Proportion of USA-Born Winners Over Time
+Analyzing the dataset, the proportion of USA-born winners per decade is computed.
+The trend reveals an upward trajectory, with the 2000s standing out as the decade with the highest proportion of US-born winners.
+A visual representation further emphasizes this progression.

+### Evolution of Female Laureates
+Another significant aspect of the analysis explores the proportion of female laureates per decade and category.
+The category of Literature in the 2020s emerges with the highest proportion of female laureates.
+A detailed visual representation illustrates the dynamic shifts in female representation across different categories over the years.

+### Pioneering Woman Nobel Laureate
+The dataset unveils historical milestones, such as the recognition of the first woman to win a Nobel Prize.
+Marie Curie, known for her groundbreaking work in Physics, stands as a trailblazer, breaking barriers in the early 20th century.

+### Repeat Nobel Laureates
+Identifying laureates who have received two or more prizes adds another layer to the analysis.
+Notable names include Comité international de la Croix Rouge, Linus Carl Pauling, John Bardeen, Frederick Sanger, and the Office of the United Nations High Commissioner for Refugees (UNHCR).

+### Conclusion
+This exploration of the Nobel Prize dataset provides a rich understanding of the historical landscape of laureates.
+From the changing demographics of winners to groundbreaking achievements by women and the recognition of repeat laureates, the insights gained contribute to a nuanced appreciation of the Nobel Prize's legacy.
+The visualizations and analyses presented here offer a glimpse into the diverse and evolving landscape of excellence honored by this prestigious international award.

+# Data Analysis
 ## Loading in required libraries
 ```python
 import pandas as pd